 Recently, Computer Science at CI, has made several new connections with AWS:

-We are an approved member of the AWS Academy and we are authorized to deliver the AWS Academy Cloud Computing Architecture curriculum [letter]
+We are an approved member of the AWS Academy and we are authorized to deliver the AWS Academy Cloud Computing Architecture curriculum.
+I am the Central Point of Contact (CPOC), so if anyone is interested in being nominated to be an AWS Academy instructor at CI, please get in touch with me. [letter]

 We are part of the AWS Educate initiative, and we were able to offer our COMP 529 students accounts with some credit.
-The problem with AWS issued training accounts is that they close after the course is finished; to those students who are able, I would suggest to open your own (or your company’s) account so that as you learn the material you can build your own permanent infrastructure.
+Note that an issue with AWS training accounts is that they close after the course is finished; to those students who are able, I would suggest to open your own (or your company’s) account so that as you learn the material you can build your own permanent infrastructure.
+A compromise is to build the initial infrastructure on a training account, and use “CloudFormation” to export it for re-instatement elsewhere.

 My student Geetanjali (Geet) Agarwal defended her masters thesis titled Aneka – Wavelet Image Hashing Algorithm, see announcement, where the contribution is a framework of hashing algorithms for image recognition.
 This important work is done in collaboration with the SoCal High Technology Task Force (HTTF).
 Geet deployed the AWS to accomplish her results, including EC2 instances and MySQL databases used to run experiments on thousands of images.
 Geet’s thesis will be available after the final draft is ready.